Experience the Saint Matthew difference

 Additionally, anecdotal evidence from area high schools, and other schools to which Saint Matthew students apply, reflects favorably on the academic preparedness of Saint Matthew students.
 They note that Saint Matthew students are always among their best students and can be immediately identified by their polite and respectful behavior, their organizational and study skills and their academic proficiency.

-The Pre-Kindergarten 4-year-old program develops children emotionally, cognitively, physically, socially and spiritually.
+The Pre-Kindergarten 3 and 4-year-old programs develops children emotionally, cognitively, physically, socially and spiritually.
 Positive reinforcement guides students in age appropriate activities and academic readiness for success in elementary school.

 The Pre-Kindergarten 4-year old program meets and exceeds the curriculum objectives outlined by the Diocese of Nashville.
 It is enhanced with Everyday Mathematics as well as Handwriting Without Tears.
 Students engage in music, art, Spanish, technology and physical education on a regular basis.